johanfive/backdoor/README.md

   .then(doMoreAsyncThings)
   .catch(handleError);
 ```
+You've already refined your `createUser` promise to perfection,
-Now your focus is on `doMoreAsyncThings`.
+now your focus is on `doMoreAsyncThings`.

 You know you'll have to run that one a few times before getting it right, and you don't want to actually create a new user every time you do.